Edward Poon

 Biography

-Edward Poon Wing Hong is the Deputy Cluster Director / Associate Professor in the Health and Social Sciences department at the Singapore Institute of Technology, He holds Infection Control Certificate, Adv Diploma in Neuroscience, ACLP2.0,ELNEC trainer, Bachelors of Health Science from University of Sydney; Master Degree in Science (Palliative Care) at the King’s College London and PhD from Monash University.
-He started his nursing career in the 1980s in the restructured hospital and later ventured out working overseas.
-In 1999, he took up the position of the Director of Nursing at Dover Park Hospice and later the joint Director of Nursing of both Dover Park Hospice and HCA Hospice Home Care, helping them to build on the psychosocial skills and staff support.
+He started his nursing career in the 1980s at the restructured hospital and later ventured out working overseas.
+In 1999, he took up the position of the Director of Nursing at Dover Park Hospice and later the Joint Director of Nursing of both Dover Park Hospice and HCA Hospice Care, helping them to build the psychosocial skills and staff support.
 He has setup the caregiver training centre and programme to teach and support the caregiver who was managing loved one with end of life issues.
 He then moved to Ang Mio Kio-Thye Hua Kwan Hospital to take on the Chief Nurse position, where he setup the palliative care team and the transitional home care team.
-A/Prof is known expert in palliative care, he also conducts research on psychosocial support in the hospice and makes changes with the results finding.
-In 2019, he took up the position as a Director Nursing and later promote to Chief Nurse at St Luke's Elder Care, where he help to setup the nursing home and the nursing services .
+Dr Edward Poon is known expert in palliative care, he also conducts research on psychosocial support in the hospice and makes changes with the results finding.
+In 2019, he took up the position as a Director Nursing and later promote to Chief Nurse at St Luke's Elder Care, where he helped to setup the nursing home and the nursing services .
 He also set up the palliative care team at the nursing home.

 SIT Appointments